tkonopka/Rthresholdout/inst/Rthresholdout-vignette.md

 threshold.factor = 4;
 ```

 For this vignette, the threshold.factor will be important - it determines the conditions when an evaluation function will use a holdout and when a background dataset.
-The other tolerance factor will determine the noise level of the output - in this vignette this will not play a critical role as we will average results over multiple repetitions and the effect of this noise will largely cancel out.
+The other tolerance factor will determine the noise level of the output.

-Finally, we will repeat the simulations for a number of replicates and work with a range of models
+Finally, we will repeat the simulations for a number of replicates and work with a range of models (100 repeats is thorough, but try a smaller number for quicker results)

 ```r